Zoetermeer/latro/README.rst

 :Author: James Swaine <james.swaine@gmail.com>

-Latro is a general-purpose functional programming language designed to make people more productive.
+Latro is a statically-typed, general-purpose functional programming language designed to make people more productive.
 It does not attempt to include every esoteric language feature, or bury you in cryptic discourse on bleeding-edge type theory.
 The goal is to blend some of the core